Prxshxn/Portfolio_manager_backend/REPO_SYSTEM_README.md

 - `counterparty_master_individual`
 - `counterparty_master_joint`

-The `counterparty_type` field determines which table to join with when fetching counterparty details.
+The system automatically joins with all three tables to find the counterparty details.

 ## API Endpoints